-Professor Sale is a member of the FINRA Board of Governors, where she serves on the Nominating and Governance, Compensation, and Regulatory Operations Committees.
-She is also a member of the Advisory Board of Foundation Press, and the Advisory Board of DirectWomen, a nonprofit with the mission of increasing the presence of women on public company boards.
-She is Chair of the DirectWomen Board Institute and also works in industry training executives on leadership, governance, and risk management.
+Hillary A. Sale is an influential business leader and consultant as well as a recognized expert in financial services, ESG, securities, crisis management, compliance, corporate governance, strategy, and leadership.
+She was a member of the FINRA Board of Governors from 2016-2022, where she Chaired the Regulatory Policy Committee and served on the Executive, Nominating and Governance, Compensation, and Regulatory Operations Committees.
+She is a member of the Advisory Board of Foundation Press, an educational publisher of scholarly books, and a faculty member with the National Association of Corporate Directors.
+She speaks and works with boards across the country and is a member the board of DirectWomen, a prestigious organization successfully increasing the presence of women on public company boards.
+Hillary is also the Chair of the DirectWomen Board Institute and serves on DirectWomen’s Executive and Nominating and Governance Committees.

 Contributions to Law Reviews and Other Scholarly Journals